So that knowledge

-So that knowledge gets better with age.
+gets better with age.

 National Resource Center on LGBT Aging

 The National Resource Center on LGBT Aging is the country's first and only technical assistance resource center aimed at improving the quality of services and supports offered to lesbian, gay, bisexual and transgender (LGBT) older adults.
 Established in 2010 through a federal grant from the U.S. Department of Health and Human Services, the National Resource Center on LGBT Aging provides training, technical assistance and educational resources to aging providers, LGBT organizations and LGBT older adults.
-The center is led by Services & Advocacy for GLBT Elders (SAGE) in partnership with 14 leading organizations from around the country.
+The center is led by Services & Advocacy for GLBT Elders (SAGE) in collaboration with 18 leading organizations from around the country.

 A Historical Snapshot